-- 6.23 New dwelling purchase by owner-occupiers in the CPI includes the cost of 'net additions of household sector dwellings' as a measure of owner-occupier housing costs which includes new homes (excluding land) and major improvements.
-Sales of houses that take place between households (generally established dwellings) are excluded so that the weights relate only to net additions to the housing stock arising from household purchases from other sectors (i.e. from businesses such as builders and developers). - 6.24 The net expenditure on new dwelling purchase by owner-occupiers house acquisition was estimated by applying the average value of private dwelling completions by State for 2009-10 published in Building Activity, Australia (cat. no. 8752.0) to the net additions in the number of owner-occupier households.
-The net additions are calculated by using data from Household and Family Projections, Australia (cat. no. 3236.0) to move forward the Census 2006 capital city counts of owner-occupied households.
-In line with standard practice relating to the inclusion of subsidies in the CPI, subsidies paid to first-home buyers as part of the Commonwealth government's 'First Home Owner Scheme and 'First Home Owner Boost' were treated as negative expenditure and subtracted from the new dwelling purchase by owner-occupiers house acquisition expenditure. - 6.25 Expenditure on other items that are included in new dwelling purchase by owner-occupiers are 'Alterations and additions' and 'Installed appliances'.
+- 6.26 New dwelling purchase by owner-occupiers in the CPI includes the cost of 'net additions of household sector dwellings' as a measure of owner-occupier housing costs which includes new homes (excluding land) and major improvements.
+Sales of houses that take place between households (generally established dwellings) are excluded so that the weights relate only to net additions to the housing stock arising from household purchases from other sectors (i.e. from businesses such as builders and developers). - 6.27 The net expenditure on new dwelling purchase by owner-occupiers house acquisition was estimated by applying the average value of private dwelling completions by State for 2009-10 published in Building Activity, Australia (cat. no. 8752.0) to the net additions in the number of owner-occupier households.
+The net additions are calculated by using data from Household and Family Projections, Australia (cat. no. 3236.0) to move forward the most recent Census capital city counts of owner-occupied households.
+From the December quarter 2017, net additions will be calculated using data on dwelling completions to move forward the Census data. - 6.28 In line with standard practice relating to the inclusion of subsidies in the CPI, subsidies paid to first-home buyers as part of the Commonwealth government's 'First Home Owner Grant' scheme were treated as negative expenditure and subtracted from the new dwelling purchase by owner-occupiers house acquisition expenditure. - 6.29 Expenditure on other items that are included in new dwelling purchase by owner-occupiers are 'Alterations and additions' and 'Installed appliances'.
 This expenditure was obtained from the 2009-10 HES and added to the estimate for house acquisition to provide the total expenditure on new dwelling purchase by owner-occupiers.